frederic-perez/AmE-dictionary/data/idioms.md

 __a sounding board__
 __a spring in (one’s) step__ __1__ A happy, confident, and enthusiastic mood or manner, as indicated by the carefree way one walks. _Joe’s been walking with a spring in his step ever since he found out he was getting a promotion._ __2__ An increased amount of energy or alertness. _Add an extra shot of espresso to my latte.
 I need something that will put a spring in my step!_
 __a stab at (someone or something)__
-__a stab in the back__ A betrayal; an act of treachery. _It felt like a stab in the back to hear that Paul was going out with my ex-girlfriend._
+__a stab in the back__ :two: A betrayal; an act of treachery. _It felt like a stab in the back to hear that Paul was going out with my ex-girlfriend._
 __a standstill__ A period in which something is stopped or halted.
-__a stone’s throw__ :two: A very short distance. _The shore house is a stone’s throw from the ocean!_ _Just a stone’s throw from Wrigley Field._
+__a stone’s throw__ :four: A very short distance. _The shore house is a stone’s throw from the ocean!_ _Just a stone’s throw from Wrigley Field._
+__a stranger to (someone or something)__ Someone who experience or knowledge of something.
+Often used in negative constructions. _She’s rather much a stranger to cosmetics._
 __a thin skin__ If someone has a thin skin, they are very easily upset or offended by criticism. _He’ll never make it in journalism with such a thin skin._
 __a thorn in (one’s) side__
 __a thou__
 __a total flop__ A colloquial term used to describe something that has been a complete failure or disappointment.
 __a totally different ballgame__
+__a tough pill to swallow__ A difficult or unpleasant truth to accept.
+Ellroy’s characters often face harsh, uncomfortable realities, and this idiom is perfect for moments when they come to grips with painful truths.
 __a travesty of justice__ A legal act or decision that is so unjust that it seems like a grotesque mockery or imitation of the way the justice system is supposed to operate. _The acquittal of the mass murderer is an absolute travesty of justice._
 __a walk in the park__ :three::hammer:
 __a wee dram__ A small amount of liquor, often whisky.
 Primarily heard in Scotland. _How about a wee dram of whisky for the road?_